Boron Reduces Fluoride Toxicity

 Study of Boron to Reduce Fluoride Toxicity in Buffaloes

-A 2008 study on the accumulation of fluorides in buffaloes found that boron supplement can lower effects of fluorine toxicity in animals.
+A 2008 study on the accumulation of fluorides in buffaloes found that boron supplements can lower the effects of fluorine toxicity in animals.
 It is well known that an excessive amount of fluoride can have harmful effects on many tissues and organs, causing serious harm to animal health.
 The goal of this study was to see if boron has a good effect on nutrient consumption in buffalo calves provided a high fluoride (F) diet.
 3 groups of 4 male Murrah buffalo calves (aged 6-8 months each) were used for this purpose.

 Only the basic diet and concentrate mixture was given to the control animal.
 The treatment I animals were fed a base diet, a concentrated mixture, and F [as NaF, 60 ppm dry matter (DM)].
 The animals in treatment II were fed a basic diet, concentrate mixture, F (as NaF, 60 ppm of DM), and B (as sodium tetraborate, 140 ppm of DM).
 After 90 days of experimental feeding, a 7-day metabolic trial was done to examine the treatment’s effect on nutrient consumption.